jjjjjjonathan/lotide/README.md

 * `countLetters(sentence)`: Takes in a string, and outputs an object that lists how many times each letter was used (not case sensitive).
 Only unaccented letters will be counted and returned in the output.
 * `countOnly(allItems, itemsToCount`: Takes in an array of strings, and an object with keys with the value of true.
 Outputs a results object containing how many times they were counted in the array.
 If values in `itemsToCount` are `false`, or they are entirely unlisted in the parameter, they will be ignored for counting purposes.
-* `findKey(object, callback)`: Takes in an object, and returns the first key that matches the callback and gives a truthy value.
+* `findKey(object, callback)`: Takes in an object, and returns the first value that matches the callback and gives a truthy value.
 If a truthy value is never given, `undefined` is returned.
+* `findKeyByValue(object, key)`: Outputs a value which is linked with the value submitted in the object submitted.